medialize/ally.js/docs/api/is/focusable.md

 ### Returns

-Boolean, `true` if the element is focus relevant.
+Boolean, `true` if the element is focusable.

 ### Throws